-In addition, AXA promotes diversity and inclusion by prohibiting any form of unlawful discrimination.
-The Company's Equal Opportunities policy applies to employees and workers to ensure compliance with the law and to prohibit discrimination on the basis of age, race, nationality, ethnic origin, gender, gender expression, identity, sexual orientation, religion, marital status or disability.
-Within the Company, the diversity and inclusion effort is driven by our executive leadership teams.
-Our HR department, including the Inclusion, Diversity & Engagement teams, provide thought leadership and act as a centre of expertise, liaising with the entire businesses.
-They are inspired by the Group strategy and their own local priorities to create more inclusive workplaces.
+The AXA IM Equal Opportunities policy applies to employees and workers to ensure compliance with the law and to prohibit discrimination based on age, race, nationality, ethnic origin, gender, gender expression, identity, sexual orientation, religion, marital status or disability.
+Within the Company, the diversity and inclusion efforts are driven by our executive leadership teams.
+Our HR department, including the Inclusion, Diversity & Engagement teams, provide thought leadership and act as a centre of expertise, liaising across all the businesses.
+They are informed and driven by the AXA Group strategy and their own local priorities to create more inclusive workplaces.
+More details on our commitment to diversity and inclusion can be found in AXA IM's global diversity and inclusion policy.